-Essentially, this individual joins the petition for the dissolution of marriage.
+Essentially, the non-filing spouse joins the petition for the dissolution of marriage.

 How To File A Joinder

-Even in these cases, one party is still the petitioner and the other the respondent.
+Even in these cases, one party technically remains the petitioner and the other the respondent.
 When the divorce petition is filled out, the respondent must also fill out and sign the joinder.

 The petition and the joinder must then be submitted at the same time.

 Once you file the petition and the joinder, you and your spouse must wait 90 days before the court can finalize the split.
-After this period is up, you can apply for the dissolution of marriage and file a motion for judgment without an in-court hearing.
+(Every state has such a waiting period, in Washington, it just so happens to be 90 days.)
+After this period, you can apply for the dissolution of marriage and file a motion for judgment without an in-court hearing.

 At this point, you must submit any orders for support.
 If you have children, you must also have a parenting plan laying out custody, visitation, and child support.

-Unless there are disagreements about the settlement, if everything in your file is in order, the judge will review your case, sign the appropriate forms and documents, and your divorce becomes official.
+Unless there are disagreements about the settlement, if everything in your file is in order, the judge reviews your case, signs the appropriate forms and documents, and your divorce becomes official.